A Brief History of Gaukler Pointe

 Ford House recognizes the indigenous people who once made this land home.

-Now a National Historic Landmark, visitors from all over the world come to wander, wonder, and explore the beauty of this 1928 National Historic Landmark and uncover a unique piece of the American automotive story in metro Detroit.
+Now a National Historic Landmark, visitors worldwide come to wander, wonder, and explore the beauty of this 1928 landmark and uncover a unique piece of the American automotive story in metro Detroit.

-The estate includes the historic residence and outbuildings, 87 acres of ground and gardens, as well as a new Visitor Center with exhibits, dining, shopping, and special event spaces.
+The estate includes the historic residence and outbuildings, 87 acres of grounds and gardens, and a new Visitor Center with exhibits, dining, shopping, and special event spaces.
 Ford House is open year-round for grounds walks, tours, educational programs, special events, private rentals, dining, shopping, and more.

 Ford House recognizes the indigenous people who once made this land home.